johannesulf/dsigma/docs/start/background.rst

 Random Subtraction
 ~~~~~~~~~~~~~~~~~~

 Often, we can calculate the lensing signal around a set of random lenses with the same overall redshift and spatial distribution as the actual lenses.
 If these random lenses are genuinely random, they do not correlate with the large-scale matter field.
 As a result, they should give a lensing amplitude consistent with 0.
 However, lensing systematics like systematic shears can lead to non-zero signals, even for random points.
 Subtracting those points can alleviate such systematic errors.
-Furthermore, even without lensing systematics, subtracting randoms leads to a reduced variance of the lensing signal on large scales, as shown in `Singh et al. (2017) <https://ui.adsabs.harvard.edu/abs/2017MNRAS.471.3827S/abstract>`_.
+Furthermore, even without lensing systematics, subtracting randoms leads to a reduced variance of the lensing signal on large scales, as shown in `Singh et al. (2017) <https://doi.org/10.1093/mnras/stx1828>`_.
+Subtracting randoms is almost always recommended.
+However, it comes at an increased computational cost since the random catalog must have a higher number density than the lens catalog to avoid introducing additional noise.